 Christine is one of three Queensland Court appointed Estate Account Assessors.
 In the April 2019 edition of Queensland Law Society's members magazine Proctor, Christine provides a practical guide to resolving estate administration disputes.
 To access the article - click here: https://www.robbinswatson.com.au/node/563

 The Queensland Law Society Succession Law Committee develops policies and responses to government on proposed legislative amendments and consultation material by reviewing the proposals, discussing its impact on all potential stakeholders, and proposing any suggested amendments to address problems.
 The committee provides a forum to consider practical problems and also disseminate awareness information to members.
 Christine was first appointed to this committee in 2011-2014.
 Christine resigned from the committee to take up her appointment to the QLS Council.
-Having completed her tenure on Council at the end of 2018, QLS sought to retain Christine’s highly regarded expertise and experience accordingly, she was reappointed to the QLS Succession Law Committee in April, 2019.
+Having completed her tenure on Council at the end of 2018, QLS sought to retain Christine’s highly regarded expertise and experience accordingly, she was reappointed to the QLS Succession Law Committee in, 2019, Christine retired from this position in 2020.

 In 2017 Christine leadership qualities saw her appointed President of the Queensland Law Society.
 Christine is one of only five women ever appointed to this role since its inception in 1873.
 Christine’s presidency focused on the Solicitors branch of the profession - advocating for and on behalf of good lawyers for the good of the community.